 Late Wednesday, House Minority Leader Nancy Pelosi sent a “Dear Colleague” letter urging a “no” vote on the Republican measure, saying it “slams the door on desperate mothers and children fleeing ISIS’s unspeakable violence.”
 It was signed by other Democrats including Lofgren and California Rep. Ted Lieu of Torrance and Rep. Adam Schiff of Burbank, ranking member of the Intelligence Committee.

 Saturday, November 14th, 2015

 His own family is a bunch of loser trust fund babies fighting each other instead of working for the betterment of all Americans, which is the message of Republican Party and was and is the message of MLK, Junior, that is, judge not by the color of the skin of every American, but instead just judge by the content of the character of each and every American.
-But hey, i’m no judge so fuck it i guess his family is right to squabble and hate each other over money and power.
+But hey, i’m no judge so i guess his family is right to squabble and hate each other over money and power.

 “The longstanding family drama surrounding the legacy of the late Rev. Martin Luther King Jr. is sharing the spotlight with the rapturous reviews for the new film, “Selma,” which depicts the life of the late civil rights icon.

 Less than a week before Martin Luther King Jr. Day, a ruling ended in no decision Tuesday as to who rightfully owns King’s personal “traveling” Bible and 1964 Nobel Peace Prize medal, a local NBC News affiliate reported.
 Fulton County Superior Court Judge Robert McBurney neglected to issue a decision in the battle between King’s surviving sons and daughter about whether or not to sell the two prized-possessions.”